aadityavikram/nas_server/README.md

   - To find Android IP, go to Settings > Connections > Wi-Fi Name > Scroll down to find IP Address
   - Type exit to close open terminals

-## Functionalities

-- File access
-- Search in current directory
-- Subfolder access with function to go back to previous directory
-- Create new folder, upload file and folder in current directory
-- Progress bar on upload file
-- Download and delete file
-- Download folder as zip and delete
-- Delete file and folder

 ## Root Directory

 ![Root_Directory](assets/Root_Directory.png)